awsdocs/amazon-s3-developer-guide/doc_source/example-policies-s3.md

 ## Example: Allow a partner to drop files into a specific portion of the corporate bucket<a name="iam-policy-ex4"></a>

- In this example, we create a group called `WidgetCo` that represents a partner company\.
-We create an IAM user for the specific person or application at the partner company that needs access, and then we put the user in the group\.
+ In this example, you create a group called `WidgetCo` that represents a partner company\.
+You create an IAM user for the specific person or application at the partner company that needs access, and then you put the user in the group\.

-We then attach a policy that gives the group `PutObject` access to the following folder in the corporate bucket: `my_corporate_bucket/uploads/widgetco`\.
+You then attach a policy that gives the group `PutObject` access to the following folder in the corporate bucket: `my_corporate_bucket/uploads/widgetco`\.

-We want to prevent the `WidgetCo` group from doing anything else with the bucket, so we add a statement that explicitly denies permission to any Amazon S3 permissions except `PutObject` on any Amazon S3 resource in the AWS account\.
+You want to prevent the `WidgetCo` group from doing anything else with the bucket, so you add a statement that explicitly denies permission to any Amazon S3 permissions except `PutObject` on any Amazon S3 resource in the AWS account\.
 This step is necessary only if there's a broad policy in use elsewhere in your AWS account that gives users wide access to Amazon S3 resources\.

 ```
  1. {